Chalk Hill Wine Region and Appellation

 From the town of Windsor along Highway 101, Chalk Hill extends east into a jumble of hills, opens to a pretty little valley planted in vineyards, and continues to 1,600 foot elevations tucked between Alexander Valley and Knight's Valley AVAs.

 Chalk Hill Estate Vineyards & Winery, founded in the 1970s, defines the region's wines and wine tourism with its hospitality center, equestrian center, and culinary program.

-Albini Family Vineyards farms Merlot and Zinfandel just east of the town of Windsor; Calluna Vineyards is on a mission to produce the finest Bordeaux varietals.
+Albini Family Vineyards farms Merlot and Zinfandel just east of the town of Windsor, while Calluna Vineyards, set adjacent to Trinité, strives to produce the finest Bordeaux-style varieties.

-Partly due to Windsor Oaks Vineyards' extensive plantings of different varietals, which they sell to many wineries, you'll find Chalk Hill designated wines throughout Sonoma County, from venerable producers like Rodney Strong to new projects like Arnot-Roberts.
+Partly due to Windsor Oaks Vineyards' extensive plantings of different varietals, which they sell to many wineries, you'll find Chalk Hill designated wines throughout Sonoma County, from venerable producers like Rodney Strong to small-production projects like Arnot-Roberts.

 Restaurants and Lodging near Chalk Hill

 Nearby in Windsor, Hampton Inn & Suites, Holiday Inn Windsor Wine Country, and Holiday Inn Express Windsor provide lodging.
 Just 10 minutes away from the Chalk Hill area, the town of Healdsburg also offers an extensive selection of restaurants and lodging.

 Sonoma County Appellations (AVAs):